mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

         .AddIngredient(ItemID.Wood, 5)
         .Register();
 ```
-There is a more detailed explanation of how to do this in `ExampleMod/ExampleRecipes.cs`.
-Keep in mind that chaining methods is optional, you can still use the old pattern.
+There is a more detailed explanation of how to do this in `ExampleMod/ExampleRecipes.cs`. _Keep in mind that chaining methods is optional, you can still use the old pattern._

 ### Damage Classes
 `Item.melee`, `Projectile.ranged` etc. are replaced by tModLoaders own `DamageClass` implementation.
 This means `item.ranged = true` turns into `Item.DamageType = DamageClass.Ranged;`, and `if (item.ranged)` turns into `if (Item.CountsAsClass(DamageClass.Ranged))`.
 You can also make your own custom classes through this system.
 For more information, visit `ExampleMod/Content/DamageClasses/ExampleDamageClass.cs`, and its items and projectiles in general.

+Minion projectiles will have to have `Projectile.DamageType = DamageClass.Summon;` in addition to `Projectile.minion = true;`.

 ### Tiles
 TODO mention all the method -> property renames (`Tile.active()` -> `Tile.IsActive`, `Tile.nactive()` -> `Tile.IsActiveUnactuated` etc.)